Insulated hand tools for a safer work environment

 The frequency and severity of work-related accidents highly depends on the industry.
 There are industries that have lower accident rates than others, often those that are less physical and more office-based.
 Industries with physically-demanding roles and workplaces that consist of machinery and industrial equipment have a greater number of accidents.
 Agriculture, forestry and fishing have the most non-fatal, work-related injuries, with injuries in construction and manufacturing also occurring more often when compared to other industries.

 Non-fatal accidents and injuries occur daily in the construction and manufacturing industries.
 The nature of these industries is being hands-on with potentially dangerous equipment when used incorrectly or serviced poorly.
-Accidents in engineering and manufacturing workshops often originate with tooling, where the constant use of hand tools on a daily basis can lead to malfunctions or lapses in concentration.
+Accidents in engineering and manufacturing workshops often originate with tooling, where the constant use of insulated hand tools on a daily basis can lead to malfunctions or lapses in concentration.
 The prior of these, malfunctions, occurs after significant periods of wear-and-tear.
 At Elmelin, we create mica-based insulation solutions that help to extend their useful life and improve their safety.

-Elmelin, mica and tooling insulation
+Elmelin, mica and insulated hand tools

 Hand tools and equipment should be monitored, controlled and assessed by employers to ensure they are safe to use.
 Risk assessments can be carried out and preventative measures put in place to mitigate the risk of injury.
 However, responsibility also falls upon the equipment manufacturers to ensure their products function properly.
 Insulation is key for specialist tooling safety, and we provide innovative solutions including mica-insulated heat guns, machined parts and non-mica electrical insulation.